Super Easy Turkey or Chicken Brine Recipe

-A while ago I tried out a recipe from America’s Test Kitchen (which is usually a reliable source).
+A while ago I tried out a chicken brine recipe from America’s Test Kitchen (which is usually a reliable source).
 The brine was a simple one of just sugar and salt and the recommended brining time was only 1-2 hours.
 I was skeptical and brined it for 5 and it still tasted as if I hadn’t brined it.
-Blast.
+Womp, womp.

 The result?
-THE most moist and flavorful roasted chicken I’ve ever had.
+THE most tender and juicy roasted chicken I’ve ever had.
 Hands down.
 I think the mistake in my first attempt was not brining the chicken long enough.
 The additional spices in this recipe added a lot of flavor as well.

 This was also the first time I’ve roasted a chicken with two cooking temperatures (high heat at the beginning and moderate heat to finish it off).
 I’m not sure if the cooking method affected the taste and texture of the meat as well.
 This might call for a little experiment. :)